 Many mistakenly believe that a stock split somehow changes an investor’s share in a company.
-So what is a stock split, and what goals do companies pursue when they do it?
+In fact, this regular practice is beneficial for both investors and companies.
+So what is a stock split, what are the advantages of a stock split, and what goals do companies pursue when they do it?

 What is a Stock Split?